-• As the District's principal operating funding, the General Fund, is comprised of unrestricted as well as restricted dollars.
+As the District's principal operating funding, the General Fund, is comprised of unrestricted as well as restricted dollars.
 The General Fund is used to account for the ordinary operations of the District.
 All transactions except those accounted for in other funds are accounted for in this fund.

 The General Fund is inclusive of all the financial activity for the East San Gabriel Valley SELPA.
-The District serves as the Administrative Unit for the SELPA and records all financial activity under a sub fund within the District's General Fund.
+The District serves as the Administrative Unit for the SELPA and records all financial activity under a sub-fund within the District's General Fund.

-In total, the General Fund balance increased by \$17,655,402.
+In total, the General Fund balance increased by \$7.85 million.

-- The Associated Student Body Fund (ASB) is used to account separately for local resources to operate the ASB program.
-The ASB fund increased by \$0.12 million. - The Adult Education Fund is used to account separately for Federal, State, and local resources to operate the Adult Education program.
-The Adult Education Program decreased by \$0.03 million.
+- The Special Education Pass-Through Fund is used by the Administrative Unit (AU) of a multi-LEA Special Education Local Plan Area (SELPA) to account for special education revenue passed through to other member LEAs.
+The Special Education Pass-Through Fund increased by \$0.11 million. - The Special Reserve Fund for Capital Outlay Projects is primarily utilized to account for specific Boardapproved capital projects.
+The fund balance in the Special Reserve Fund for Capital Projects decreased by \$35.88 million. - The Student Activity Special Revenue Fund is used to account separately for local resources to operate the Associate Student Body (ASB) program.
+The ASB fund increased by \$0.17 million. - The Adult Education Fund is used to account separately for Federal, State, and local resources to operate the Adult Education program.
+The Adult Education Fund increased by \$0.36 million.

-THE DISTRICT'S FUNDS (CONTINUED)
+THE DISTRICT'S FUNDS, continued

 - The Child Development Fund is used to account separately for state and federally subsidized child program centers, including preschool and school-age programs.
-The Child Development fund increased by \$0.63 million. - The Cafeteria Fund is used to account separately for Federal, State, and local resources to operate the Nutrition Services program.
-The Cafeteria Fund increased by \$0.21 million. - The Building Fund is primarily utilized to account bond proceeds and record expenditures in accordance with bond language.
-The fund balance in the Building Fund decreased by \$2.62 million as the District continues to complete voter-approved capital projects. - The Special Reserve Fund for Capital Outlay Projects is primarily utilized to account for specific Boardapproved capital projects.
-The fund balance in the Special Reserve Fund for Capital Projects increased by \$12.45 million as a result of one property exchange transaction completed in 2022-23. - The Bond Interest and Redemption Fund are used for the repayment of bonds issued by the District.
-The Bond Interest and Redemption fund increased by \$.52 million.
+The Child Development Fund increased by \$1.26 million. - The Cafeteria Special Revenue Fund is used to account separately for Federal, State, and local resources to operate the Nutrition Services program.
+The Cafeteria Special Revenue Fund increased by \$0.43 million. - The Building Fund is primarily utilized to account bond proceeds and record expenditures in accordance with bond language.
+The fund balance in the Building Fund decreased by \$1.63 million as the District continues to complete voter-approved capital projects. - The Bond Interest and Redemption Fund are used for the repayment of bonds issued by the District.
+The Bond Interest and Redemption Fund increased by \$0.57 million